-The ASI CoC Standard defines three key stages for the flow of CoC Material through supply chains.
+The ASI CoC Standard defines three key stages for the flow of Material through supply chains.
 These stages can involve quite different kinds of Entities responsible for handling raw materials, metal production, and further fabrication and manufacturing into final products:

-- Primary Aluminium: Bauxite Mine to Alumina Refinery to Aluminium Smelter to Aluminium Casthouse - Recycled Aluminium: Collected Scrap to Aluminium Casthouse - Post-Casthouse: Cast Aluminium to Semi-Fabrication to manufacturing into final product.
+- Primary Aluminium: Bauxite mine to Alumina refinery to Aluminium smelter to Aluminium casthouse. - Recycled Aluminium: Collected Scrap to Aluminium Casthouse. - Semi-fabrication and manufacturing: Cast Aluminium to Semi-Fabrication to manufacturing into final product.

-Figure 2 - Key Stages for Material Flow, Centred Around the Casthouse a.
+Figure 2 - Key Stages for Material Flow, Centred Around the Casthouse

 The Casthouse

-The defined stages above position the Aluminium Casthouse as a key 'choke point' in the Aluminium supply chain.
 Casthouses (for both primary and recycled production) represent the common starting point for Post-Casthouse Semi-Fabrication of Aluminium and subsequent downstream manufacturing.

-Casthouse Inflows can include ASI Aluminium in Liquid Metal form, tapped from electrolytic pots in Aluminium Smelters or from Refiner/Re-melter processes or in the form of Cold Metal, such as remelt ingots and alloying elements.
+Casthouse Inflows can include Aluminium in Liquid Metal form, tapped from electrolytic pots in Aluminium smelters or fromrefiner/re-melter processes or in the form of Cold Metal, such as remelt ingots and alloying elements.